 When it comes to the Scenic Rim, think romantic cottages, farm stays, hot air balloon rides and some serious glamping.
 Add in a mix of great scenery and food and wine and you have a great holiday waiting for you to enjoy.
-Read through the best 10 things to do at the Scenic Rim.
+Read through the best 10 things to do in the Scenic Rim.

 1. Fly in a hot air balloon